googleforgames/open-match-docs/site/content/en/docs/Guides/custom.md

       proposalCollectionIntervalMs: 2000ms
 ```

-To configure Open Match with your custom config, create a new yaml file with this content, make your edits and run this command:
+To configure Open Match with your custom config, create a new YAML file with this content, make your edits and run this command:

 ```
 kubectl apply -f <filename_here>